sitegeist/Sitegeist.FusionForm.Upload/README.md

 `\Sitegeist\FusionForm\Upload\Domain\CachedUploadedFileCollection` is added aswell.
 For both classed type converters are provided that ensure that values are cached and previously submitted values are restored for processing.

-### Fusion prototype - `Sitegeist.FusionForm.Upload:Upload`
+### Fusion prototype - `Sitegeist.FusionForm.Upload:Field.Upload`

 #### Single file upload

-The prototype `Sitegeist.FusionForm.Upload:Upload` allows to render a single file field.
+The prototype `Sitegeist.FusionForm.Upload:Field.Upload` allows to render a single file field.
 It will usually be rendered in a field-container together with a rendering of previously uploaded files.
 The submitted value should be interpreted as `\Sitegeist\FusionForm\Upload\Domain\CachedUploadedFile` by the receiving controller or the runtime form schema.